-- Q. Name any three categories of Shapes in MS Word 2010.
+- Q. Name any three categories of Shapes in MS Word 2016.

-- Q. What do you mean by formatting a shape?
+- Q. How can you insert a shape?

 - Q. What does Add Text option do?

-- O. What does Bevel do?

-- Q. What is ClipArt?
+- Q. What is WordArt?

 - Q. Define Symbols.

-- Q. What is a table?
+- O. What is a table?

-- O. Define a cell.
+- Q. Define a cell.

-- Q. What is the shape of the mouse pointer while selecting a cell / row / column / table?
+- Q. How can you insert a table?

 - Q. Can more rows or columns be added to a table?

 - Q. Define merging / splitting of cells.

-- Q. What is the difference between moving a table and resizing a table?
+- Q. What do you mean by resizing a table?

 - Q. What is the use of Table Styles feature of Word 2016?

-After explaining the chapter, let the students do the course book exercises given on Pages 33 and 34 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 36 and 37 of the main course book as Exercise.

-In Creative Assignment, activity In The Lab given on Page 45 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activity IN THE LAB given on Page 37 of the main course book will enhance the ability of the students and serve as a Technology Literacy and Flexibility activity.